 This report focuses on the first step of the calibration process of the strike price.
-The required data have been collected for the last three winter periods (2019-2020, 2020-2021 and 2021-2022) from both EPEX and Nord Pool Spot to build the curve according tot the methodology.
+The required data have been collected for the last three winter periods (2020-2021, 2021-2022 and 2022-2023) from both EPEX and Nord Pool Spot to build the curve according tot the methodology.
 E-CUBE Strategy Consultants has been working in close collaboration with both EPEX and Nord Pool Spot thereby ensuring a good and correct understanding of the received data.

 Firstly, the report introduces the overall context and use of the strike price calibration curve.
 Secondly, a detailed description of the full steps leading to the final result for the calibration curve is provided.
-Finally, the results from the update of the calibration curve for the Y-4 auction for the Delivery Period 2027-28 are shared as well as an interpretation of the results.
+Finally, the results from the update of the calibration curve for the Y-4 auction for the Delivery Period 2028-29 are shared as well as an interpretation of the results.

-The analysis of the calibration curve zooms on the range which will be targeted for the calibration of the strike price: the [75%, 85%] interval as put forward by the Royal Decree Methodology.
-For the Y-4 auction for the Delivery Period 2027-28, the interval is computed at [270; 417] €/MWh.
-This results is quite different from past results, but coherent with the steep increase in electricity prices since last November in all Europe.
-The high increase is due to several reasons (weather conditions, rebound of the economy after COVID-19, Ukrainian war) and is likely to stay for more than the past winter.
+The analysis of the calibration curve zooms on the range which will be targeted for the calibration of the strike price : the [75%, 85%] interval as put forward by the Royal Decree Methodology.
+For the Y-4 auction for the Delivery Period 2028-29, the interval is computed at $[292-431] \notin$ /MWh.
+This interval is close to last year results1 but is quite higher than older values.
+This remains coherent with the steep increase in electricity prices since 2021 November in Europe.
+The high increase is due to several reasons (weather conditions, rebound of the economy after COVID-19, Ukrainian war) and seems likely to stay.